-SGXDedup [4] is a variant of DupLESS that uses SGX to avoid the heavier cryptographic protocols of DupLESS.
-Despite introducing several improvements over DupLESS,

-SGXDedup suffers from the same vulnerabilities as the system on which it was based, in particular with regard to frequency analysis attacks.
+SGXDedup [16] is a variant of DupLESS that uses SGX enclaves to avoid the heavier cryptographic protocols of DupLESS.
+Despite introducing several improvements over DupLESS, SGXDedup suffers from the same vulnerabilities as the system on which it was based, in particular with regard to frequency analysis attacks.

-SGX Enabled Secure Deduplication (S2Dedup) [3] is also based on TEEs, but keeps a table with the frequencies of chunks inside the enclave, in order to ensure that a key is not reused more than a predetermined number of times for the same content.
+S2Dedup [13] is also based on TEEs.
+It keeps a table with the frequencies of chunks inside the enclave, in order to ensure that a key is not reused more than a predetermined number of times for the same content.
 A limitation of S2Dedup is that, due to the limited memory of the enclave, it cannot keep a complete history of the access frequency of all objects.
 In this way, it is forced to reset its frequency table, changing keys more often than strictly necessary, limiting the efficiency of deduplication.